Polyanyanwu/pension-adviser-pp3/README.md

 - [better_profanity](https://pypi.org/project/better-profanity/)
   - profanity: checks that words are not profane.
 I used this when validating new user name.
 - [py-getch](https://github.com/joeyespo/py-getch)
   - contains the `getch`: used to enable *'Press any key to continue...'* function.
-I used this when displaying sets of instructions to the user, and when a user need to read a validayion message before proceeding with other tasks.
+I used this when displaying sets of instructions to the user, and when a user need to read a validation message before proceeding with other tasks.

 ### **Ancillary Technologies**